Old Makeup Can Cause Serious Eye Infections

-If you experience signs of a viral infection, including discharge, swelling of the eyelids, or inflammation of the white of the eye, make an appointment with your eye care provider.
+If you have signs of a viral infection, make an appointment with your eye care provider.

-The FDA offers the following tips for the proper use of eye cosmetics:
+The FDA offers the following tips for the correct use of eye cosmetics:

 Make sure that any cosmetic tool you place near the eye is clean.